jakelever/jakelever.github.io/index.md

 Hi, I'm Jake Lever, a lecturer in the [School of Computing Science](https://www.gla.ac.uk/schools/computing/) at the [University of Glasgow](https://www.gla.ac.uk).
 My research focuses on biomedical text mining and machine learning.
 I'm particularly interested in extracting biomedical knowledge from text (e.g. research papers) to make it easier for scientists to find the information they need.

 This personal web page provides links to my [teaching](/teaching/) and [research](/research/) efforts.
 I've also written a few columns on statistics that are linked in the [writing](/writing/) page.
 If you'd like to work with me, I've written up [some information](/workwithme/) that may help you before contacting me.

-### Current Research Focus:

-[CoronaCentral](https://coronacentral.ai) - A portal to the coronavirus research literature using machine learning to categorize all research in useful topics.
-Updated daily.